rupalz/unacdemy/README.md

 Unacademy:

-A code to cut the background from the video and present it in new window with the filtered video. new win
+A code to cut the background from the video and present it in new window with the filtered video.

 How to use it: